 Moldova became a Party to the WHO Framework Convention on Tobacco Control on May 4, 2009.

-Tobacco Packaging and Labeling: Beginning January 1, 2018, cigarettes must bear a pictorial health warning covering 65 percent of the front and back of each pack.
-The 14 available warnings will be rotated annually and displayed in sets of seven.
-Two of the lateral sides of all tobacco product packaging must contain a general text warning taking up 30 percent of each lateral side.
-For roll-your-own tobacco, waterpipe tobacco, and smoked tobacco products other than cigarettes, a general warning must be printed on 30 percent of the most visible surface, while the text warning must be printed covering 40 percent of the next most visible surface.
-Misleading packaging and labeling, which includes terms such as “light” and “medium” and other signs, will be prohibited.
+Packaging of cigarettes, roll-your-own tobacco, and waterpipe tobacco must bear a pictorial health warning covering 65 percent of the front and back of each pack.
+The 14 available warnings are displayed in sets of seven which rotate annually.
+In addition, two of the lateral sides must contain a general text warning taking up 30 percent of each lateral side.
+For other smoked tobacco products, a general warning must be printed on 30 percent of the most visible surface, while the text warning must be printed covering 40 percent of the next most visible surface.
+Misleading packaging and labeling, which includes terms such as “light” and “medium” and other signs, is prohibited.

 This country’s legal measures were reviewed by our legal staff in consultation with in-country lawyers or tobacco control experts.